MJingv/gogogo/dic3.md

 - it happens that many of us falling into ,it can lead us to feel mentally strain and emotional exhausted ,doctor snh a leading psychology expert and the author of woman who think too much,such as increase stress, anxiety and even depression
+- when you overthinking ,it can consume your mental energy and leave you feeling deplayed ,breaking this habit can be challenging ,but their technique can help
+- mindful practice ,such as deep breathing and meditation can help calm your mind and reduce overthinking
+- by helping you focus on the present moment,and let it go of negative thoughts and worries by cooperating mindfulness technic into your daily routines,you can start your reduce your overthinking and improve your en levels
+- you may take some times to practice
+- but it can help your feel more centered and on control
+- not mushroom
+- did your know that not get enough some like of sleeping that can disrupt nature sleep week cycle ,and lead to feel tired and low energy
+- jigh ,a clinical psychologist,warn that spend too much time indoors or in areas with low level of natural light can navigate impact your physical and mental health